-Our specialty classes include: Spanish • Movement • Handwork • Strings •
+Our subject classes include: Spanish • Movement • Handwork • Strings •

 Music & Chorus • Farm School

-At IWS, students learn Spanish in grades 1-8.
+At IWS, students learn Spanish beginning in Early Childhood and continuing through the 8th grade.
 Learning a foreign language is an important part of the Waldorf approach to education--important not just as an academic exercise but as a gateway to understanding and communicating with human beings who are different from us, with their own individuality and experiences of daily life.
 Through learning a foreign language, the child’s thinking becomes more flexible, and her whole horizon is widened.
 In addition, when we learn a foreign language, we become more subtly aware of our mother tongue, discovering its own particular capacities of expression, its own beauty and musicality.